thisarakaushan/Quantum-Computing/README.md

 ### Introduction to Qubits

 * Classical Computers use 0's and 1's bits in different times.
 In Quantum Computers also follow same scenerio but it can be use 0 and 1 at the samw time.

+* The fundamental difference between Classical Computers and Quantum Computers is that programs in Quantum Computers are _intrinsically probabilistic_, whereas Classical Computers are usually _deterministic_.

 ##### Qubit Creation